Fosserus/Fosserus/README.md

 - 👋 Hi, I’m Nathan
-- 👀 I’m interested in software development and game development.
+- 👀 I’m interested in C++ and full stack web development at the moment.
-- 🌱 I’m currently learning C++ development.
+- 🌱 I’m currently learning the basics of web development
 - 📫 How to reach me: Email me at npowellwork@gmail.com!

 <!---